ecurry15/Enterprise-Hybrid-Identity-Access-Management---AD-to-Entra-ID/README.md

 | **Security Monitoring**      | Log Analytics · KQL                                                         |
 | **Automation & APIs**        | PowerShell · Microsoft Graph PowerShell · Microsoft Graph Explorer          |

 ---
+## Business Scenario

+- Warriors is a company with 80 employees that has been acquired by Campbell Company.

+- Before the acquisition, Warriors managed employee identities through an on-premises Windows Active Directory environment.

+- As part of the acquisition, the 80 Warriors employees need to be moved into Campbell's Microsoft Entra environment.

+- I was responsible for designing and testing an identity management process that could support the migration while also giving administrators a way to manage access, enforce security policies, and handle employee changes after the migration.

+- The lab starts with an on-premises Windows Server environment and follows the identity lifecycle all the way through cloud synchronization, user management, access control, SSO, privileged access, access reviews, Conditional Access, and security monitoring.
+---

 ## Lab Architecture